-A study in the journal Nutrition & Metabolism found that many people, particularly a large segment of the elderly population, are not getting enough sulfur in their diets.
+A study in the journal Nutrition & Metabolism found that many people, particularly older people, are not getting enough sulfur in their diets.
 This is important, say the study authors, because without sufficient sulfur, your body has difficulty ridding itself of toxins via your liver.
 The authors also note that without sufficient sulfur, your cells cannot function normally, because sulfur is vital to maintaining the structure of your cells and organs.
 A sulfur deficiency could prevent your cells from obtaining sufficient oxygen through respiration, which is vital to proper brain function and all cell activity.

 Boosting Your Sulfur Levels

 It's not just how much sulfur you get in your diet; the type of diet you eat is also important.
 For example, if you eat a low-fat diet, the amount of cholesterol sulfate -- an important form of sulfur found in your body -- delivered to the digestive system from the liver will be reduced, which will leave your digestive system vulnerable to pathogens.
 Eating a low-carb diet with sufficient protein is a better bet.
 Sun exposure can also boost your sulfur levels, because your skin synthesizes vitamin D-3 sulfate when it's exposed to sunlight.

 - Mercola.com: Sulfur: The Mineral That Helps Fight Fatigue, Stress, Pain, Cancer, and Wrinkles, Too

 - Merriam-Webster: Wheat Germ

 - Asia Pacific Journal of Clinical Nutrition: Sulfur

 - Life Enthusiast: Symptoms of Mineral Deficiencies -- Sulfur